Prevent Lying by Teaching Honesty to Kids

 By understanding why children lie at times, it is easier to understand what to do.
 Getting behind the deceitful words (or actions) and into the child’s mind will help you practice preventive discipline.
-Here are ways to build a truthful child.
+Here are ways for teaching honesty to kids.

 Connected children do not become habitual liars.
 They trust their caregivers and have such a good self-image they don’t need to lie.
 Even the most connected child will spin a few outrageous yarns at four, try lying on for size at seven, and try more creative lying out at ten.
 When you’ve caught your child lying once, and you’ve corrected her, don’t automatically assume she’s “lying again” if a similar situation arises.
 Give her the benefit of checking out the facts or she’ll be hurt that you don’t trust her.

-Create a truthful home.
+One of the best ways for teaching honesty to kids is to create a truthful home.
 Just as you sense when your child is lying, children will often read their parents’ untruths.
 If your child sees your life littered with little white lies, he learns that this is an acceptable way to avoid consequences.
 You may be surprised to learn the lessons in lying your child witnesses in your daily living.
 Consider how often you distort the truth: “Tell them I’m not here” is the way you get rid of a phone pest.
 You rationalize that this isn’t really a lie, or perhaps it is only a “white lie,” which, as opposed to a black lie, is really all right because it gets you out of an embarrassing situation.
-Don’t ask your child to share in your lie by having him say you’re not at home.
+A basic part of teaching honesty to kids is by not asking them to share in your lie by saying you’re not at home.
 (Instead, he could say, “She can’t come to the phone right now.
 May I take a message?”)
 Don’t tell your child something is “gone” when it really isn’t just to make it easier for you to say he can’t have anymore.
 Sharp little eyes often see all and you haven’t fooled your child at all.
 You’ve just lied to him, and he’ll know that, since he knows you so well.
 Just say “no more now” and expect your child to accept that.

 Also, don’t become a partner in your child’s lying.
 If your child didn’t finish her homework because she was too tired or disorganized, don’t let her convince you to write a note to the teacher saying the printer broke on the computer.
 These practices sanction lying and teach the child how easy it is to avoid the consequences of poor choices.